FPGAtestbed/FPGA_Intro_Workshop/README.md

 **vitis_hls_example** contains some example source files which we'll use to walk you through the process of creating a Vitis HLS project, and analysing kernel performance.

+The notes for the morning OpenCL/hostside session can be found online: [Hostside OpenCL Material](http://jamiejquinn.com/2022-fpga-workshop-hostside-material/index.html)

 ## Running order for the day

 1. Introduction & Setup